-The Access and Participation Plan for Ravensbourne University London can be found at https://apis. officeforstudents.org.uk/accessplansdownloads/1920/RavensbourneUniversityLondon_APP_2019-20_V1_10005389.pdf Amounts in respect of Permanent Staff are included within the University's total staff costs (note 7).
-Amounts in respect of non-permanent staff and non-pay costs are included within note 8.
+The Access and Participation Plan for Ravensbourne University London can be found at: www.ravensbourne. ac.uk/asset-bucket/prod/2020-05/ravensbourneuniversitylondon_app_2020-21_v1_10005389.pdf

+Amounts in respect of Staff are included within the University's total staff costs (note 7).
+Amounts in respect of non-pay costs are included within note 8.

-22. Related Party transactions
+23. Related party transactions

-Owing to the nature of the University's operations and the composition of the board of Governors being drawn from local public and private sectors organisations, it is inevitable that transactions will take place with organisations in which a member of the board of Governors may have an interest.
+Owing to the nature of the University's operations and the composition of the Board of Governors being drawn from local public and private sectors organisations, it is inevitable that transactions will take place with organisations in which a member of the Board of Governors may have an interest.
+All transactions involving such organisations are conducted at arm's length and in accordance with the University's financial regulations and normal procurement procedures.